Life Lines

 Gather Information

-As a paediatric first aider it may be difficult to know what happened and have very little time to gather information.
-The child/infant who is injured must take priority, however if there are others who witnessed the incident ask questions and gather information.
+As a paediatric first aider, it may not be easy to know what happened, and you may have very little time to gather information.
+The child/infant who is injured must take priority; however, if others witnessed the incident, ask questions and gather information.
 This information can be used to inform the emergency services of the situation.

-As a paediatric first aider you should try to make a diagnosis use this system to help,
+As a paediatric first aider, you should try to make a simple diagnosis and use this system to help.

 History Signs Symptoms